PARENT COACHING & CONSULTATION

 Coordinating Care

-Helping families make sense of recommendations across multiple providers, identify gaps, and get everyone working from the same page.
+Helping families make sense of recommendations across multiple providers, identifying gaps, and getting everyone on the same page.

 Communication & Self-Advocacy

-Supporting communication differences, self-advocacy skills, and social participation — and helping parents communicate concerns more effectively with providers and schools.
+Supporting communication differences, self-advocacy skills, and social participation — and helping parents and kids communicate more effectively with each other.

 THE APPROACH